OCWC22/F25_CS3112/week_2/discrete_math_chapter_8_complete_full.md

 1. R is not reflexive ⇔ there is an element x in A such that x R̸ x [that is, such that (x, x) ∉ R].
 2. R is not symmetric ⇔ there are elements x and y in A such that x R y but y R̸ x [that is, such that (x, y) ∈ R but (y, x) ∉ R].
-3. R is not transitive ⇔ there are elements x, y and z in A such that x R y and y R z but x R̸ z [that is, such that (x, y) ∈ R and (y, z) ∈ R but (x, z) ∉ R].

-It follows that you can show that a relation does not have one of the properties by finding a counterexample.

-### Example 8.2.1: Properties of Relations on Finite Sets

 Let A = {0, 1, 2, 3} and define relations R, S, and T on A as follows:
 ```